Time Management Techniques To Make You Productive

 Boost Productivity With the Flowtime Technique

-Research indicates that working in energy-aligned cycles can enhance productivity by up to 40%, although it requires self-awareness to know when to stop without strict timers.
+I discovered that scheduling deep work during my most productive times and letting sessions run until I lost focus significantly boosted my efficiency.
+Working in energy-aligned cycles can enhance productivity, although it requires self-awareness to know when to stop without strict timers.

 6. Parkinson’s Law